UBC-FRESH/dbhdistfit/README.md

 - Reproducible examples (Jupyter, Python scripts, bash) linked to DataLad managed tallies.
 - Sphinx documentation with theory notes, API reference, and worked examples.

+## Relationship to other tools
+`dbhdistfit` complements earlier diameter-distribution toolkits—most notably the R package [`ForestFit`](https://cran.r-project.org/package=ForestFit)—by focusing on workflow integration and cross-language accessibility:

+- **Workflow-first design.** Horizontal point sampling (HPS) weighting, censored workflows, and parity datasets are bundled as ready-to-run pipelines rather than standalone distribution routines.
+- **Python ecosystem integration.** A Typer CLI, pandas-friendly API, and forthcoming reticulate bridge allow the same scripts to run in notebooks, batch jobs, or mixed Python/R projects.
+- **Reproducible data packaging.** DataLad-backed reference datasets and CLI bootstrap commands make it easy to pull the manuscript tallies or swap in project-specific inventories.
+- **Transparent differentiation.** We actively track ideas from ForestFit and related literature (finite mixtures, piecewise PDFs, JSB family support).
+Candidate imports are logged in `candidate-import-from-ForestFit-features.md` so that upstream contributions remain visible while we extend the Python implementation.

+The goal is to interoperate with ForestFit users rather than replace that package; future releases will surface mixture and piecewise models inspired by the same body of research.

 ## Project Layout
 ```
 src/dbhdistfit/    # Core Python package (distributions, weighting, fitting, workflows)